mathewgomas-alfred/mathewgomas.io/reference_manual/resource_management/resource_gradients.rst

    * Use the |mousescroll| or the :kbd:`Left` and :kbd:`Right` keys to move the selected stop.
 If you also press :kbd:`Shift` the increment will be smaller.
    * Use :kbd:`Ctrl` + |mousescroll| or :kbd:`Ctrl + Left` and :kbd:`Ctrl + Right` to select the previous or next stop.

-6. **"Color type" buttons** - Whith these three buttons you can select the type of color used by the selected stop (Foreground, Background or custom).
+6. :dfn:`Color type` - Whith these three buttons you can select the type of color used by the selected stop (Foreground, Background or custom).
-7. **"Color" button** - If the selected stop uses a custom color then you can use this button to open a color dialog and change the color.
+7. :dfn:`Color button` - If the selected stop uses a custom color then you can use this button to open a color dialog and change the color.
-8. **"Flip gradient" button** - With this button you can reverse the order of the stops in the gradient.
+8. :guilabel:`Flip gradient` - With this button you can reverse the order of the stops in the gradient.
-9. **"Sort stops by value" button** - Clicking this button will sort the stops by its value.
+9. :guilabel:`Sort stops by value` - Clicking this button will sort the stops by its value.
-10. **"Distribute stops evenly" button** - Clicking this button will space the stops leaving the same amount of space between them.
+10. :guilabel:`Distribute stops evenly` - Clicking this button will space the stops leaving the same amount of space between them.
-11. **"Sort stops by hue" button** - Clicking this button will sort the stops by its hue.
+11. :guilabel:`Sort stops by hue` - Clicking this button will sort the stops by its hue.
-12. **"Opacity" slider** - If the selected stop uses a custom color then you can use this slider to change its opacity.
+12. :dfn:`Opacity slider` - If the selected stop uses a custom color then you can use this slider to change its opacity.
-13. **"Position" slider** - This slider allows to fine-tune the position of the selected stop.
+13. :dfn:`Position slider` - This slider allows to fine-tune the position of the selected stop.

 As per SVG spec, you can make a sudden change between stops by moving them close together.
 The stops will overlap, but you can still drag them around:

 .. image:: /images/gradients/Krita_stop_sudden_change.png
    :align: center

+Right now, stop gradients are the only ones that are capable of handling :ref:`colors outside of sRGB <color_space_size>`.

 Segmented Gradients
 ~~~~~~~~~~~~~~~~~~~~